By Lisa Cohen and Rabbi Yonatan Neril

 When is Shabbat?

-Shabbat is an official day of rest coming from the Bible: Genesis2:2-3 which states “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
+Shabbat is an official day of rest coming from the Bible: Genesis chapter 2 verses 2-3 which state “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”

-But What Do you Do on a Day of Rest?
+What Do Jews Do on Their Day of Rest?

 Well that’s the point – we stop DOING!